RunestoneInteractive/thinkcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

 Our First Turtle Program
 ------------------------

-Let's try a couple of lines of Python code to create a new turtle and start drawing a simple figure like a rectangle.
-We will refer to our first turtle using the variable name alex, but remember that you can choose any name you wish as long as you follow the naming rules from the previous chapter.
+Let's write some lines of Python code to create a new turtle and start drawing a simple figure like a rectangle.
+We will refer to our first turtle using the variable name ``alex``, but remember that you can choose any name you wish as long as you follow the naming rules from the previous chapter.

 The program as shown will only draw the first two sides of the rectangle.
 After line 4 you will have a straight line going from the center of the drawing canvas towards the right.
 After line 6, you will have a canvas with a turtle and a half drawn rectangle.
 Press the run button to try it and see.

 .. activecode:: ch03_1
     :nocodelens: